8 Logic and control flow

 #> [1] TRUE

-The workflow we just followed (truth table → canonical form → minimize → circuit) is called Boolean function minimization.
-Electrical engineers use it to design every circuit in a processor.
+The workflow we followed (truth table, canonical form, minimize, circuit) is called Boolean function minimization.
 K-maps work for up to four or five inputs; for larger circuits, algorithms like Quine-McCluskey or Espresso take over.
-But the principle is always the same: specify what you want (truth table), then find the smallest set of gates that produces it.
+The principle, though, is always the same: specify what you want as a truth table, then find the smallest set of gates that produces it.

-A logic gate on its own computes one result and stops.
-Add a clock (an electrical signal that alternates between 0 and 1 at a fixed rate, say 3 billion times per second) and flip-flops (gates that remember their output until the next clock tick), and the circuit can feed its result back into itself as the next input.
-That is the step from logic to computation: a clock plus a circuit is a calculator.
+A logic gate on its own computes one result and stops, frozen in time.
+Add a clock (an electrical signal that alternates between 0 and 1 at a fixed rate, say three billion times per second) and flip-flops (gates that remember their output until the next clock tick), and the circuit can feed its result back into itself as the next input.
+With feedback, static logic becomes computation.
 The calculator from Section 1.1 that added 3 + 5 + 2 + 8 by keeping a running total?
 It is an adder circuit driven by a clock, reading one number per tick, feeding the output back into the input.
 Every processor is this idea, scaled up.

-A computer stores everything as bits: 0s and 1s.
-An integer is stored as a binary number.
-The integer 42 in binary is 101010:
+Everything is bits: 0s and 1s.
+An integer is stored as a binary number, so the integer 42 in binary is 101010:

 1 0 1 0 1 0